top of page

 For generations, the Zapotec have practiced subsistence farming, but the effects of climate change have made this traditional way of life more and more difficult to maintain.
 Zapotec families now face challenges as soil depletion and irregular rainfall threaten food security.
 Migration has become a means of survival, especially for young people who don't feel a sense of security in their homelands.

-Oaxaca's Central Valley suffered devastating droughts in 2005 that reduced crop production and diminished water resources, which ultimately led to decreased crop yields and water availability for years to come.
+Oaxaca's Central Valley suffered devastating droughts in 2005 that reduced crop production and diminished water resources, which ultimately led to decreased crop yields and water availability for the following years.
 Many were forced to abandon agriculture entirely.
 For most communities, conditions have not yet improved.
-This decline in agricultural viability, combined with the lack of economic investment in the region, has greatly contributed to their migration.
+This decline in agricultural viability, combined with the lack of economic investment in the region, has also greatly contributed to their migration.

-Today, Los Angeles has the largest Zapotec community outside of Oaxaca, and is the most important urban area for Indigenous populations from Mexico on the U.S. West Coast.
+Today, Los Angeles has the largest Zapotec community outside of Oaxaca.

 The Roles And Importance Of Zapoteco Interpreters